 And here are the reasons you might want to avoid it:

 The send limits may not work for some users — particularly those with larger lists.
 The maximum number emails you can send a month with Squarespace is 250,000 — and if you hit that limit, you’re blocked from sending any more emails until the start of your next billing period.
 So, if you need to send 3 emails per month to a 100k list, you won’t be able to do this with Squarespace.

-By using it, you’re putting all your eggs in one basket — your website and email list will be in one account.
+- By using it, you’re putting all your eggs in one basket — your website and email list will be in one account.
 This could be a serious issue if you ever lose access to it (particularly if you also have your domain registered with Squarespace — if anything happens to your account, you could be without all the key assets of your business).
 So, if you do use Email Campaigns, make sure you back up your list periodically.